 More conversation, more drinks, and a fuzzy ending to the evening … “fuzzy” not because we’ve drunk too much but because our hope is the conversation won’t end with the evening.
 Both Kevin and I want the conversation to continue, whether on Facebook or a website, so that an encouraging and equipping community will grow organically from these events.

 The Future of The Whisky Circle

 Now, as I wrote above, my goal is to create safe spaces for men and others to meet up and encourage each other, to discuss topics related to masculinity, life and meaning.
-While this means I will ensure the events at Liverpool are men-friendly, however, this does not make the event exclusive to men.
-It is an open, public event.
+While this means I will ensure the events are men-friendly, however, this does not make the event exclusive to men.
+It is an open, private event.
 Tickets are $50 but anyone may attend.
 This may change in the future but not yet.